This course provided an overview of modeling approaches used in the

 (1998), Rheinisch-Westfälische Technische Hochschule in Aachen

-Universitat Politècnica de Catalunya in Barcelona (2002), and Università degli Studi di Palermo (2019).
+Universitat Politècnica de Catalunya in Barcelona (2002).
 In its

 current format, the course has been taught in Prague every year since